wkumari/draft-wkumari-opsawg-sdi/README.md

    2. Devices should be storing their keying information in something like a TPM, to help mitigate the private key being extracted (e.g read off disk) in shipping, when the device is first unpacked by smart-hands, etc).
-A number of vendors are already discussing including TPM for other security functions.
+A number of vendors already include a TPM for other security functions.

 8. Acknowledgements